k8-proxy/p1-stakeholder-requests/README.md

 [Download the Source code for ICAP Server Docker](https://github.com/filetrust/c-icap)

-###Build the Docker Container with named gw-icap-server.
+### Build the Docker Container with named gw-icap-server
 Go to document root and run the following command

 ```